SAP/ai-sdk-java/docs/adrs/006-logging-strategy.md

 ### 3. MDC (Mapped Diagnostic Context)

 * **Purpose and usage.**
-  MDC is used to carry contextual information (e.g., `reqId`, `endpoint`, `service`) across execution blocks within the same thread.
+  MDC is used to carry contextual information (e.g., `callId`, `endpoint`, `service`) across execution blocks within the same thread.

 * **Setting and clearing context.**
   Set MDC values deliberately and close to their scope of relevance.
-  Per-request MDC context must be cleared when the response completes.
+  Per-request MDC context must be cleared appropriately when the response completes.
   Avoid setting per-request values in long-lived objects that outlive the request lifecycle, as this can result in corrupted or incomplete log context.

 * **Centralized MDC management.**